aileot/ex-colors.nvim/README.md

 - **Filter off** unnecessary highlight definitions for your use of nvim.\
   _(Our colorscheme owners mercifully support a number of plugin-specific highlight groups.
-  Although We appreciate the efforts for the maintainance, more than half of the defnitions are just overheads for individual users.)_
+  Although We appreciate the efforts for the maintenance, more than half of the definitions are just overheads for individual users.)_
 - **Relink** the `link`ed highlight groups in the output, and help **omit** redundant ones.\
   For example, outputs can _redirect_ any definitions linked to the previous